If You Stop Playing the Old Game

 2. Homeowners Aren’t Spending Less—They’re Spending More Carefully

+The myth: “Consumers are pulling back.”
 The reality: They’re more selective, not inactive.

 Homeowners still: